SixArm/sixarm-macos-setup/README.md

 # macOS Installation Help Notes

-These are our team's ad-hoc notes for setting up a typical Mac OSX developer laptop.
-YMMV.
+These are our team's notes to set up a typical Mac developer laptop.

-Our notes are primarily for OSX 10.9 a.k.a.
-Mavericks.
+Our notes are primarily for macOS 10.12 a.k.a.
+Sierra.

 ## Start

   * Apple menu > Software Update...
-  * Register for Apple Id (if you don't already have one)
+  * Register for a personal Apple Id, if you don't already have one.
-  * <a href="defaults.sh">Defaults</a>
+  * <a href="defaults.sh">Defaults</a>: adjust a bunch of default settings
   * <a href="system_preferences.md">system_preferences.md</a>: System Preferences</a>
   * <a href="appstore.md">App Store apps</a>
   * <a href="applications.md">applications.md</a>: Applications that we download</a>